-To receive payments from AGLC, each LP must complete the Electronic Fund Transfer (EFT) Request Form.
+To receive payments from AGLC, each LP must complete the Electronic Fund Transfer (EFT) Request Form and email it to vendormaintenance@aglc.ca.
 This form can be found here.

 Instructions are included on the form.
 Please ensure that you select the "Cannabis LP" box at the top of the form.